mautic/user-documentation/docs/contacts/manage_contacts.rst

 If the message is ``Pending``, clicking the X button cancels it.

-**Page Hit** - Time and date of page visits, and the URL if it’s a tracked page on your site or the internal name of a Mautic Landing Page.
+**Page Hit** - Time and date of page visits, and the URL if it's a tracked page on your site or the internal name of a Mautic Landing Page.
 You may view more information, if tracked, by expanding the details of this event type.

 **Point Gained** The ID number of either: